 This Trumpkin by @tangledinreverie really captures Trump’s luxurious, windswept locks.

-David Jones’ Trumpkin takes a minimalist, pop-art approach that captures the candidate perfectly.
+David Jones’ Trumpkin takes a minimalist, pop-art approach that captures Trump perfectly.
 Unlike some of the others on this list, he’s avoided using a wig to depict Trump’s famous hair, instead repurposing the inside of the pumpkin to form some kind of squash toupee.

 This Trumpkin by @tiffany_marz takes an interesting new approach, with the outside of the pumpkin modified with what appears to be sculpted clay, rather than painted or carved.